Our Mission

 Sandy has always had her eye on partner dancing since she was little, however didn’t get to pursue it until she went to college.
 At UC Irvine, she started with Latin Ballroom, followed by West Coast Swing, and ultimately found her passion in Argentine Tango in 2010.

-She took a short break for grad school and restarted in 2018 as an instructor at Bridge City Tango.
+She took a short break for grad school and restarted in 2018 as an instructor at Bridge City Tango in Portland, OR.
 This was also the start of her leading and dual role journey.
 She loves the playfulness and challenge of switching roles and how to incorporate that to one-up her dancing.

 Inspired after attending Conexion – Miami’s International Queer Tango Festival in Spring 2024, Sandy came back to Portland with the motivation to build up Portland’s Queer Tango dance scene alongside with providing more alternative tango events.